B59-CloudDevOps/learn-kubernetes/README.md

 > Network policies
     These are like security groups on kuberntes cluster.
 Using this can deny communication or enable communication among the namespaces.
-    To use these, we need to enable an add on called AWS VPC CNI
+    To use these, we need to enable an add on called "AWS VPC CNI"

 > What is the CNI used on AWS EKS ?
     AWS VPC CNI : This enables pod networking within your cluster.